NiklasPfister/adaXT/docs/user_guide/model_selection.md

 Again, there are only minor changes between how the DecisionTree and the DecisionTreeClassifier would be used.
 The only difference is, that we have to specify, that the DecisionTree is for classification.
-However, one could also pass in a custom criteria, leaf_builder, and predictor and the DecisionTree would still work fine with the Pipeline.
+Instead, one could also pass in a custom criteria, leaf_builder, and predictor and the DecisionTree can still be used as part of a Pipeline.